-- (1) If: - (a) the Commission is arbitrating 2 or more access disputes at a particular time; and the Chairperson may, by notice in writing, decide that the Commission must hold a joint arbitration hearing in respect of such of those disputes (the nominated disputes) as are specified in the notice.
+- (1) If: - (a) the Commission is arbitrating 2 or more access disputes at a particular time; and - (b) one or more matters are common to those disputes; the Chairperson may, by notice in writing, decide that the Commission must hold a joint arbitration hearing in respect of such of those disputes (the nominated disputes) as are specified in the notice. - (2) The Chairperson may do so only if he or she considers this would be likely to result in the nominated disputes being resolved in a more efficient and timely manner.